 Over the years, Jennifer Walters' She-Hulk persona has undergone some shifts, much like Bruce Banner's many Hulk alters.
 She initially changed through anger, as Bruce traditionally does, though she quickly gained the power to change at will.(opens in new tab)

-She also has a grey She-Hulk persona, who is stronger and more savage than the classic She-Hulk, and who sometimes changes at night, much like Banner's Joe Fixit alter.
+She also has a grey She-Hulk persona, who is stronger and more savage than the classic She-Hulk, and who sometimes changes at night, much like Banner's Joe Fixit alter ego.

-The grey She-Hulk persona took the lead following grave injuries Jennifer suffered at the hands of Thanos, who was tough enough to maim her even while powered up.
-She underwent a long journey in her own Hulk title from writer Mariko Tamaki, which led her to confront the nature of her transformation, resulting in her current incarnation - a stronger, less articulate, smash-y She-Hulk who reverts to her Jennifer Walters form when not fighting alongside the Avengers.
+The gray She-Hulk persona took the lead following grave injuries Jennifer suffered at the hands of Thanos, who was tough enough to maim her even while powered up.
+She underwent a long journey in her own Hulk (opens in new tab) title from writer Mariko Tamaki, which led her to confront the nature of her transformation, resulting in a stronger, less articulate, more smash-y She-Hulk.(opens in new tab)

-She'll get another transformation in the upcoming Avengers #47, part of the ongoing 'World War She-Hulk' story arc in which she's captured by the Red Room, who will turn her into their own 'Winter Hulk' operative, Bucky Barnes/Winter Soldier style.
+She got another transformation (sort of) in 2021's Avengers #47 (opens in new tab), part of the ongoing 'World War She-Hulk' story arc in which she's captured by Russia's the Red Room, who tried to turn her into their own 'Winter Hulk' operative, Bucky Barnes/Winter Soldier style.

 She-Hulk in the MCU

-The Incredible Hulk was the second MCU film following Iron Man, with both released in 2008 - but in all that time, the set up for the introduction of the Leader has never been paid off, perhaps in part because of issues between Universal Studios and Marvel Studios over the rights to make another standalone Hulk movie.
+The Incredible Hulk was the second MCU film following Iron Man, with both released in '08 - but in all that time, the setup for the introduction of the Leader has never been paid off, perhaps in part because of issues between Universal Studios and Marvel Studios over the rights to make another standalone Hulk movie.

 Could She-Hulk take up the torch of Hulk's MCU legacy in terms of his established storylines, such as the Leader, as well as being his successor as the MCU's resident Gamma-powered mainstay?
-If Jennifer Walters gets her She-Hulk powers through a Gamma-blood transfusion, that would open the door directly to reference the last time we saw someone exposed to Gamma-blood in the MCU.
+With Jennifer Walters getting her She-Hulk powers through a Gamma-blood transfusion, and Bruce Banner destroying the samples of her irradiated blood to prevent them from getting stolen in episode 1, that could open the door directly to reference the last time we saw someone exposed to Gamma-blood in the MCU.

-And not for nothing, but if Marvel Studios really wants to throw us a curveball and completely separate their own FF from the previous, failed movie versions, instantly replacing a core member with She-Hulk would certainly be an effective, if controversial, way to do it.
+And not for nothing, but if Marvel Studios really wants to throw us a curveball and completely separate their own Fantastic Four from the previous, failed movie versions, instantly replacing a core member with She-Hulk would certainly be an effective, if controversial, way to do it.

-That's a question for another time, perhaps.
-But for now, one thing that's not in question is that She-Hulk's arrival in the MCU is sure to make waves, both among fans, and in the overall story of the Marvel Cinematic Universe.
+But that's likely something to keep in mind for another, later time.
+For now, one thing that's not in question is that She-Hulk's presence in the MCU is sure to make waves continued, both among fans, and in the overall story of the Marvel Cinematic Universe.

 She-Hulk is a spin-off of the original Hulk, Bruce Banner - but he's got plenty of variant personalities all his own.
 Learn all about the Hulk and his most iconic personas.